Window Replacements Are a Valuable Investment

-Triple-pane windows can be up to 20% more efficient than double-pane windows and up to 50 percent more efficient than single-pane windows.
+Energy Star rated double-pane window replacements can be up to 50% more efficient than single-pane windows.
 Windows installed today are completely different than windows installed 20, 30 or 40 years ago.
-The majority of heat loss is going to go through the glass, which is why windows went from single pane sliding glass in the old days to double pane and now triple pane units.
-Also, Low E coatings and Argon gas or Krypton gas between layers to all the windows Exterior Energy Consultants carries significantly boost energy efficiency to further cut down on heat loss.
+The majority of heat loss is going to go through the glass, which is why windows went from single pane sliding glass in the old days to double pane.
+Also, Low E coatings and Argon gas or Krypton gas between layers to all the windows Clearwater Exteriors carries significantly boost energy efficiency to further cut down on heat loss.

 Picture windows: The wide, single pane of glass of a picture window gives you a clean and uninterrupted view of the outdoors from your breakfast table or living room.
 Their simple design also makes them a nice complement to modern architecture.